Which trends offer opportunities or pose threats on the European market for natural ingredients for cosmetics?

 - Partner with universities and other research organisations to develop and use technologies that will help you achieve net-zero greenhouse gas emissions.

-In response to this growing trend, companies are merging their traditional portfolios with new health needs.
+In response to this relevant trend, companies are merging their traditional portfolios with new health needs.
 Evonik's BeautiFerm range is a recent example of this trend.
 Evonik is using fermented active ingredients to meet increased consumer demand for natural, safe and efficient ingredients.
 Fermented skincare helps balance skin microbiota and strengthens the skin's protective barrier.
 This is important for holistic-minded consumers.

+The wellness trend also includes an emphasis on the demand for eco-friendly, natural, and sustainable ingredients that align with the values of holistic consumers.
+Environmental awareness has become a key factor as consumers are increasingly concerned about the impact of the products they use on the planet.
 Suppliers in developing countries should start building on this trend to create business opportunities for themselves.
 This trend will represent an untapped opportunity for:

 - cosmetics with natural and organic ingredients